 She is a mother to Alexis and Anthony, wife to Mike, and dog mom to Paisley, Chloe, and her grandpuppy, Jax.
 And her favorite things include watching “Friends” re-runs, spiced chai lattes with almond milk, “Mary Poppins,” Disneyland, and (of course) profanity.

-Angela Witczak lives in the Greatest Place on Earth in Baraboo, WI with her husband, a few of her eight children, and her dog, KW.
+Angela Witczak lives in the Greatest Place on Earth in Baraboo, WI with her husband, a few of her eight children, and her dog, Loki.
 She is the bestselling author of Life is a Circus, Enjoy the Show, and a fundraiser extraordinaire.
 She lives by the words, “If you find yourself saying someone ought to do something about that, then take a look in the mirror, because you are someone”.

 Angela sits on a variety of community boards, from the local homeless shelter, to committees that improve and update her local parks.
 She has raised almost a million dollars for local charities and causes, believing that everyone matters.
 She doesn’t ever sit still unless she is sleeping, and she loves to tell people that she loves them and that they are valuable.
 She can be reached at email@example.com